background image

 Knockout

-As well as basketball, Daniel Ricciardo's sporting linkups include American Football and MMA, with the Honey Badger saying of MMA athletes: "I respect mixed martial artists.
+As well as basketball, former McLaren driver Daniel Ricciardo's sporting linkups included American Football and MMA, with the Honey Badger saying of MMA athletes: "I respect mixed martial artists.
 For me, they are at the top of all sports."

 Ahead of the 2022 Brazilian Grand Prix, Daniel linked up with former UFC World Champion Charles Oliveira for a training session.
 After some pad work, the duo enjoyed some light sparring, with Daniel conceding that he was "not very good as a fighter."